ibm-cloud-docs/billing-usage/manage_billing.md

 You can make a one-time payment at any time, for any amount, whether it is for the full balance or a partial sum.
 The details that you enter for the one-time payment aren't recorded for future use, and aren't filled out with a defaulted amount.
 Payment methods for one-time payments include credit card and PayPal.
 PayPal can’t be used as a payment method for recurring payments.

-To make a one-time payment, go to **Manage > Billing and usage**, and select **Payments**.
+To make a one-time payment  in the IBM Cloud console, go to **Manage > Billing and usage**, and select **Payments**.
 Complete the fields in the make a one-time payment section.
 The account balance is updated after the payment is accepted.

 ## Managing your payment method